 Similar to the drop point, the clip point has a convex curve from the primary to the tip, and the point is lower than the spine.
 But unlike the drop, the spine to tip is angled or concave, and visually different.
 It looks “clipped” off.

-While its primary use is found in piercing or prying, and it is very controllable, it’s a poor choice for cutting or slicing.
+While its primary use is found in piercing or prying, and it’s very controllable, it’s a poor choice for cutting or slicing.

-Most commonly used in skinning or scaling, these long, this blades are not as delicate as they look.
+Most commonly used in skinning or scaling, these long blades are not as delicate as they look.
 Most notable is the upward curve of the tip, which often ends higher than the handle of the knife.
 They are also very flexible.

 The points are rather weak, but they are suited for the delicate work of skinning – but nothing else.